NTIA/scos-actions/README.md

-# Title: NTIA/ITS SCOS Actions Plugin
+# NTIA/ITS SCOS Actions Plugin

 This repository contains common actions and interfaces to be re-used by scos-sensor plugins.
 See the [scos-sensor README](